 => When your APIs start to multiply and you get into a “API Spaghetti” syndrome.
 Or when you have new partners asking you to connect with their APIs instead of files or XML messages.
 New mobile apps might also require stronger security at the back-end level and an API Management solution will provide both the security needed and the reuse of APIs for further projects.

 Why is the ROI so quick for an API Gateway project?

 => There are often lots of silos in the IT department.
 This is why it is important for project teams to follow compliance security checks… If you multiply the number of projects by the time it takes to make those checks, it results in a massive amount of time.
 By delegating the security policies and the identity mediation to the API Gateway, the development teams don’t need to bother any longer on security and can reduce by 90% the time needed to deploy their projects.

 As large governance projects are becoming more and more important, how do I choose between ETL, ESB, API Management technologies …

-How do we manage the changes withing the organization when exposing data with APIs.
+How do we manage the changes within the organization when exposing data with APIs?

 => APIs are both an interface and a contract.
 You cannot change their contract easily because applications using them might be impacted.
 We usually manage by adapting the endpoint policies: the interface remains the same but the policies can be modified with our Policy Studio IDE to adjust to the changes of the external systems.
 If you absolutely need to change the API contract, you need to proceed to proper versioning management.